chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 .. note::
-    Running the packing should take approximatively 20 minutes on 8 cores.
+    Running the packing should take approximately 20 minutes on 8 cores.

 After the particles have been packed inside the square bed, it is now possible to simulate the fluidization of particles.